ELYRIA — Jeffrey Miraldi was released late Monday afternoon from the Lorain County Jail.

 - Special prosecutor to handle all cases relating to Cody Snyder death

-- Judge reduces Turner's bond
+- Judge reduces Turner's bond in connection with Cody Snyder shooting

 - Jeffrey Miraldi waives hearing; bail set at $50,000 (UPDATED, VIDEO)